microsoft/onnxruntime/README.md

 ### Supported Accelerators
 The list of currently supported accelerators (termed [Execution Providers](./docs/execution_providers)) is below.
 Please see [BUILD.md](./BUILD.md) for build instructions.
 If you are interested in contributing a new execution provider, please see [this page](docs/AddingExecutionProvider.md).

+Please refer to [Roadmap](./docs/Roadmap.md#accelerators-and-execution-providers) for a list of upcoming accelerators.

 #### CPU
 * Default CPU - *MLAS (Microsoft Linear Algebra Subprograms) + Eigen*